godotengine/godot-docs/getting_started/step_by_step/ui_game_user_interface.rst

    The bomb counter is the same as the original Counter scene

 Go to ``Scene -> New Inherited Scene`` again and select ``Counter.tscn`` once more.
-Rename the root node ``RupeeCounter`` and save the scene as ``RupeeCounter.tscn``.
+Rename the root node ``EmeraldCounter`` and save the scene as ``EmeraldCounter.tscn``.
-For this one, we mainly need to replace the bomb icon with the rupee icon.
-In the FileSystem tab, drag the ``rupees_icon.png`` onto the ``Icon`` node's ``Texture`` slot. ``Icon`` already anchors to the right edge of the ``Background`` node so we can change its position and it will scale and reposition with the ``RupeeCounter`` container.
+For this one, we mainly need to replace the bomb icon with the emerald icon.
+In the FileSystem tab, drag the ``rupees_icon.png`` onto the ``Icon`` node's ``Texture`` slot. ``Icon`` already anchors to the right edge of the ``Background`` node so we can change its position and it will scale and reposition with the ``EmeraldCounter`` container.
-Shift the rupee icon a little bit to the right and down.
+Shift the emerald icon a little bit to the right and down.
 Use the Arrow Keys on the keyboard to nudge its position.
 Save, and we're done with all the UI elements.

 .. figure:: ./img/ui_gui_step_tutorial_design_counters_2.png

-   The rupee counter should look about like this
+   The emerald counter should look something like this

 Add the UI components to the final GUI
 --------------------------------------